 - Capture gaming highlights without constantly recording with Instant Replay

 OBS isn’t as impressive in the features department, but let’s not forget about the fact that it’s been the top broadcasting tool for a long time.
-OBS is an open-source software that provides users with the ability to change every setting in relation to streaming.
+OBS is open-source software that provides users with the ability to change every setting in relation to streaming.
 Some users find this overwhelming and difficult to manage; others welcome freedom.

 This is where the debate surrounding OBS vs. ShadowPlay becomes interesting.
-ShadowPlay starts to appeal to potential streamers because of the simple nature, whereas OBS is more advanced.
+ShadowPlay starts to appeal to potential streamers because of its simple nature, whereas OBS is more advanced.
 Setting this aside, OBS is great for both streaming and recording.
 If your internet isn’t that fast, then certain pre-sets make it quick and easy to find a balance between quality of stability.

 - Easily create macros that switch scenes, adjust the overlay, and change stream settings